akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 ## The `Source connection` flow type

-Choose this option for you connection whenever it represents a data flow entering the PIM.
+Choose this option for your connection whenever it represents a data flow entering the PIM.
 For example, your data flow is mainly creating or updating PIM data, such as products, product models, assets, reference entities,...

 ::: info
 With this flow type, you can connect ERP, DAM, MDM,...